divblox/divblox.github.io/basic-training-exercise.md

 #### Step 1 - Custom Component Setup

 Create a custom component with two equally sized columns.
 In the left column we will house three elements, namely a drop down list of functions to select, an additional input box and a button to execute the chosen functionality.
+In the right column we will just create and empty div with ID = "ResultWrapper" so we can instruct `dxRequestInternal()` where to display any output.
 Below is a video walk through of the process:

 <video id="TrainingExerciseStep8.1" muted="" playsinline="" preload="auto" autoplay>
   <source src="_basic-training-media/bte-8-1.mp4" type="video/mp4">